vedph/cadmus-graph/README.md

 ### 4.0.0

+- 2023-10-05:
-- 2023-10-05: ⚠️ refactored database schema to remove mapping rules redundancy.
+  - ⚠️ refactored database schema to remove mapping rules redundancy.
+  - completed migration to PostgreSQL.

+>Note: Docker images have not been updated yet.

 ### 3.0.7